ajhenley/gitbook/your_first_java_program.md

 Entering instructions for a computer to follow is not easy.
 You must be very specific.
 Typos are not tolerated.
 Many people find this frustrating.

 The computer doesn't think.
-It simply follows the exact instructions you give it.
+That's your job.
+It follows the instructions you give it.
+Exactly.

-This exercise not only teaches you to enter a program but also to also correctly execute that program.
+This exercise teaches you to enter a program.
+It also teaches you to correctly execute that program.

 ###Let's get started...
 Open Eclipse.
 Create a Java Project called MyFirstJavaProgram.
 Now create a new class named HelloWorld.
 In this class, type the following code.
 It is important to enter the code exactly as written, including capitalization and indentation.
 I'll explain it line by line.